Protimus/brAHome/README.md

 # brAHome

-Página inicial do brAthena feita com Angular.
+Página principal do brAthena, utilizando a versão 6.1.3 do Angular.